 What happens if we don’t raise enough?

-If we don’t meet our goal of $3M by the current deadline of the end of the year, it will take longer to get our new store open.
+If we don’t meet our goal of $3.3 million it will take longer to get our new store open.
 But we think we’ll reach the goal, if you will help!

 What will my investment be used for?